justinguyduncan/SplitSmart/frontend_routes.md

 ## 4. Bills (Partial CRUD)
 * Bills get created when a user charges or gets charged an expense.
+ * '/expenses'
 * Bills get updated when a user charges or gets charged an expense.
+ * '/expenses'
 * Logged in users can view their bills on their Dashboard.

-    * '/bills'                             Displays the user's bills .
+    * '/dashboard'                             Displays the user's bills .

 ## 5. Comments (Full CRUD)

 * Logged in users can add comments to an expense that they're a part of.
-    * '/expenses/:id/comments/new'
+    * '/expense' - Create new comment in accordion(more info for expense in TextArea)

 * Logged in users can edit and delete their own comments.
-    * '/expenses/:id/comments/:commentId/edit'
-    * '/expenses/:id/comments/:commentId/delete'
+    *      '/expense' - Edit comment in accordion(more info for expense in TextArea)
+        * '/expense' - Delete comment in accordion(more info for expense in TextArea)
 * Logged in users can view all comments of an expense that they're a part of.
-    * '/expenses/:id/comments'
+    * '/expense' - Can view all comments in accordion(more info for expense )